Terms

 exact e

-Given a function e, exact e supplies all the implicit variables of e by inserting holes.
+Given a function e, exact e supplies all the implicit parameters of e by inserting holes.

 Example